Strata Global

 • Proper soil reinforcement in steep slope areas.

-• Enhancing the strength of the existing embankment with soil nails to provide support to reinforced soil.
+• Enhancing the strength of the existing embankment with soil nails to ensure it could serve as a stable foundation for the new reinforced soil structure.

 India's first vertical landfill using StrataBlock™ System and StrataSlope™ System